 the spinoff group exchanged memes and images “mocking sexual assault, the holocaust and the deaths of children,” sometimes directing jokes at specific ethnic or racial groups, the harvard crimson reported. one message “called the hypothetical hanging of a mexican child ‘piñata time’.”

-eventually (after a while, NOT sometimes like eventualmente in spanish), adminstrators at harvard became aware of the spinoff group
+eventually (after a while), adminstrators at harvard became aware of the spinoff group

 university officials caught on. and in mid-april, after administrators discovered the offensive, racially charged meme exchanges, at least 10 incoming students who participated in the chat received letters informing them that their offers of admission had been revoked.

-catch on means learn or find out. revoke means cancel. had been revoked is past perfect passive. past perfect is used because schmidt is talking about an event (the letters revoking admission being received) that was completed in the past (april of this year). passive voice is used because the harvard admistrators who made the decision are implied but not directly mentioned.
+catch on means learn or find out. revoke means cancel. had been revoked is past perfect passive. past perfect is used because schmidt is referring to the relationship of two events in the past: the decision to revoke admission offers and students receiving the letters informing of this decision. passive voice is used because the harvard administrators who made the decision are implied but not directly mentioned.

 this meme looks ugly, isn’t really funny and cost some teenager the opportunity to attend harvard. (thetab.com)